Hellzed/aioevsourcing/README.md

     # A topic is necessary for event handling
     topic = "aircraft.taken_off"

-    # You may override shared fields inside an event, with defaults, for example
+    # Define fields inside an event, with defaults, for example
     flying: bool = True

-@dataclass(frozen=True)
-class Landed(FlightEvent):
-    topic = "aircraft.landed"

-    # New fields may be defined
-    airport: str
-    flying: bool = False

-    # The apply method can also be overriden for an event
     def apply_to(self, aircraft):
         aircraft.flying = self.flying
-        aircraft.airport = self.airport
 ```
 >**Note:** `@dataclass(frozen=True)` is used on events because it helps enforcing the immutability rule.
 This discourages creating an event, applying it somewhere then mutating and ending up with inconsistent aggregate state.